AndromedaIsComingg/DevOps-Projects-Darey.io/Project 10/README.md

 <img width="914" alt="NFS start enable   status" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/38ec6101-e72f-4c8c-9741-a2cd57e2d3f3">

-Export the mount for webservers' `subnet CIDR` to connect a clients.
+Export the mount for webservers' `subnet CIDR` to connect as clients.
 For simplicity, you will install your three Web Servers inside the same subnet, but in production set up you would probably want to seperate each tier inside its own subnet for higher level of security.
-To check your `subnet CIDR`, open your EC2 details in AWS web console and locate the "Networking tab and open a Subnet link, which will open a new window from where we will check the subnet and locate the `IPV4 CIDR` uder which the subnet CIDR appears as shown in the diagrams below.
+To check your `subnet CIDR`, open your EC2 details in AWS web console and locate the "Networking" tab and open a Subnet link, which will open a new window from where we will check the subnet and locate the `IPV4 CIDR` uder which the subnet CIDR appears as shown in the diagrams below.

 <img width="1058" alt="subnet network" src="https://github.com/AndromedaIsComingg/DevOps-Projects-Darey.io/assets/140917780/5d666aff-3481-40b4-98fd-7569f362b3bf">